hackerkid/blog/_posts/2017-8-27-google-summer-of-code-2017.md

 coverPhoto: /blog/images/gsoc-cover.png
 ---

-I spend this summer doing [Google Summer of Code](https://summerofcode.withgoogle.com) with [Zulip](https://zulip.org).
+I spent this summer doing [Google Summer of Code](https://summerofcode.withgoogle.com) with [Zulip](https://zulip.org).
 This blog post summarizes the work that I did.
 All my work was to improve or add new features to the [Zulip server](https://github.com/zulip/zulip/).
 As a result I was able to work on a multitude of areas covering frontend, backened, management commands etc.

 ![GSOC Image]({{site.baseurl}}/images/gsoc2017.png)

 ## Merged Pull Requests

 * Except for the first table all other tables list pull requests that are aimed at solving one problem.
-The first tables lists pull requestss that are independent of each other.
+The first tables lists pull requests that are independent of each other.
 * Note that all the pull requests listed in this section are merged.
-But most of them have closed label on it as Zulip merges pull requestss manually.
+But most of them have closed label on it as Zulip merges pull requests manually.

 |**No**|**Pull Request**|
 |1|Show detailed message why password is weak to user. [#5500](https://github.com/zulip/zulip/pull/5500)|